“May Contain”

 When my daughter was 5 years old, I heard the podcast episode “What Does Precautionary Food Allergy Labeling Actually Mean?” by AAAAI and hosted by Dr. Dave Stukus.
 It absolutely blew my mind.

 Among the many facts the guest, Dr. Kattan, shared, I was astounded to learn that the eliciting dose that causes 50% of people with a dairy allergy to react is about a teaspoon of milk.
 For those with a peanut allergy, that amount is 2/3 of an entire peanut.
 (And yes, this also means that the other 50% will react to less than that amount.)
+See image above to see the amounts of allergens that 50% of people in the study tolerated safely, even while allergic to that food.

 On top of that, Dr. Kattan shared a study that showed that there was about a 10% chance that a product with a precautionary label had a detectable amount of that allergen.
 In that same study, there was a 5% chance that a person allergic to that ingredient was sensitive enough to that amount of the allergen to elicit a reaction.
 And within that 5%, 5% of those people experienced an anaphylactic reaction.